Paddle Boarding for Beginners

 You may find it helpful to practice standing up on land before launching in the water.
 You can also practice paddling on your knees if you have an adjustable paddle to help you get comfortable balancing before standing up.
 The most important thing when learning to SUP is to go at your own pace and work your way to the next step when you feel comfortable.

-Paddle Board Activities
+Stand Up Paddle Board Activities

 Most recreational paddle boarders use their SUP to ride around on the water and enjoy the scenery.
 While this can be a lot of fun, you can use your SUP board for more than just short trips around the lake.
 There are lots of ways to stay active with your new paddle board.